The Ultimate in cheese dips, Pimento Cheese will melt your heart and leave you wanting more.

 Dearest readers, you can put this shit on everything and I suggest that you do.
 Simply enjoy this Caviar of the South on Ritz crackers or celery if you’re so inclined.
 Use it as a sandwich spread (as originally intended) but go a step further and grill it.
 Use it as a cheese base for your next mac ‘n’ cheese or add it to grits (or mashed potatoes!), the other caviar of the south.
 As I mentioned before, it’s also amazing on burgers and by association, hotdogs.

 Pimento Cheese comes in a variety of textures ranging from a chunky to smooth.
 I like mine to be smooth and creamy so I start with a fair amount of warmed cream cheese and use a food processor.
-There’s no right or wrong way to make Pimento Cheese, don’t be afraid to experiment and come up with your own version!
+There’s no right or wrong way to make this cheesy dip, don’t be afraid to experiment and come up with your own version!